rushitote/slick-chat/server/README.md

 npm install
 ```

-to install the dependencies required for front-end.
+to install the dependencies required for back-end.

 ### How to run

 ```
-npm start
+npm run dev
 ```

 brings up a development server.